City of London Resources

 Coronavirus (COVID-19) Information and Resources

 To help stop the spread of COVID-19, the London Music Office is closed to the public at this time.
 LMO is working remotely and available by e-mail or phone.
 On-going dialogue is taking place with national, provincial and local partners and organizations.
-The music sector has been deeply impacted by the pandemic with every effort being made to ensure London's music community and industry is able to safely return.
+The music sector has been deeply impacted by the pandemic with every effort being made to ensure London's music community and industry is returns and thrives.

 Given the rapid change with COVID-19 (Coronavirus), we recommend that you check with businesses directly regarding their most up to date operations.
 Health officials continue to be the best source of information during this time.
 We encourage you to follow @MLHealthUnit on Facebook and Twitter for up to date information and visit their website: www.healthunit.com